Generalized Eckardt points on del Pezzo surfaces of degree 1: Introduction

 Computations were done in \texttt{magma} \cite{magma}.
 The code can be found at \cite{DFIWcode}.

 \textbf{Acknowledgements.} This project originated during the workshop `Women in Numbers 6', held in March 2023 at BIRS in Banff, Canada.
 We are grateful for the organisers and the organisation of BIRS.
 We thank Bianca Viray for useful discussions.
+We are grateful to the anonymous referee for useful comments that improved the quality of the paper.
 Julie Desjardins was partially supported by an NSERC Discovery grant.
-Rosa Winter was supported by UKRI fellowship MR/T041609/1.
+Rosa Winter was supported by UKRI fellowship MR/T041609/2.